ElektroStudios/Fast-Image-Viewer/README.md

 * **Supported Formats**

-  **FIV** only read the following extensions:
+  **FIV** only read the following file extensions:
   * `.bmp`
   * `.jpg` / `.jpeg`
   * `.png`
   * `.tif` / `.tiff`
   * `.webp`

-  Any other image format inside a directory is completely ignored by the viewer.
+  Any other file extension or image format inside a directory is completely ignored by the viewer.

 ## 📝 Requirements